Biden and Putin hold talks amid Russia-Ukraine tensions

 - Published

-US President Joe Biden is holding rare talks by video link with his Russian counterpart Vladimir Putin, amid tensions on Ukraine's eastern frontier.
+US President Joe Biden has held rare talks by video link with his Russian counterpart Vladimir Putin, amid tensions on Ukraine's eastern frontier.

+Mr Biden voiced "deep concerns" over the massing of Russian troops near Ukraine, threatening "strong economic and other measures", Washington said.

-Few expect a breakthrough, but Moscow says talks are needed as tensions in Europe are "off the scale".
+Moscow earlier said talks were needed as tensions were "off the scale".

 Russia has moved thousands of troops to the border, but insists it has no intention of attacking Ukraine.